marmer/hamcrest-matcher-generator/README.md

 IDE
 ---
 Use the IDE of your choice.
 Each IDE with annotation processing capabilities should be able to perform the Generation by itself when the project builds.
-It can happen that sometimes, some IDE's (like IntelliJ) don't cleanup generated classes by itself.
-In this case you may have to either change the Configuration or to delete the generated matcher classes.
-Build tools like maven are a little more clever at this ;)
+Some IDEs may need a little help.
+Eclipse for example is in maven projects only capable of annotation processing if you have installed a maven plugin [m2e-apt](https://marketplace.eclipse.org/content/m2e-apt)

 JDK
 ---